mahmoudmatar01/SoftwareFundamental-JAVA-/README.md

+# Software Fundamental With Java

-# Software Development Life Cycle (SDLC)
+## Software Development Life Cycle (SDLC)
 This section demonstrates the Software Development Life Cycle (SDLC) for managing and ensuring the success of a new software project in the software business.
-## SDLC Phases
+SDLC have 6 phases :

 ### 1. Analysis